 - Sift the cocoa powder over top of the chocolate and butter mixture and stir until well combined.

-- In a large bowl, combine the eggs, granulated sugar, and brown sugar.
+- In a large bowl, combine the eggs, caster sugar, and brown sugar.
 Mix on medium to high speed with an electric handheld mixer for 2-3 minutes until the mixture has lightened and increased in volume.
 This step can also be done in a stand mixer using the whisk attachment.

 - Add the chocolate mixture and mix to combine.
 Add the salt and vanilla and mix until incorporated.